Yoast/wordpress-seo/readme.txt

 = 19.5 =
 Release Date: August 9th, 2022

+Yoast SEO 19.5 is out today!
+This release includes more fixes and enhancements to enjoy.
+We've also made adjustments to our schema implementation, changing the order in which schema nodes are output.
 Read more about what's new in Yoast SEO 19.5 in [our release post in English](https://yoa.st/release-9-8-22) or [our release post in Spanish](https://yoa.st/release-9-8-22-spanish)!

 Enhancements: